 Who can see or download my data?

-Anyone will be able to view the data on the Atlas.
-When requesting a download they will either have to log in or provide their contact details and a reason for download.
+Anyone will be able to view the data on the NBN Atlas.
+When requesting a download they will have to log in and provide their contact details and a reason for download.

 Will I be able to see who downloads my data?